 New Directions in Remote Sensing

-This five half-day sessions course will provide a technical overview of the current state of space remote sensing systems, with a focus on new and emerging technologies and applications.
+This three day course will provide a technical overview of the current state of space remote sensing systems, with a focus on new and emerging technologies and applications.
 This course is designed for those new to the field, those currently using remote sensing systems, those who are considering purchasing remote sensing data, and managers who wish to better understand the issues involved in properly utilizing these tools.

 The course provides an overview of the origins, current status, and future directions and applications of space remote sensing systems.
 Information on resources, new trends in data and data processing, and making these tools work well in your own organization are highlighted.